 Contents

 I never know what I’m going to get when someone comes for counseling.
-I’ve heard a lot over 20+ years and so I’m not usually shocked.
-But I was a bit taken back when Sean started out by saying, “I hate my wife and I hate my life.”
+I’ve heard a lot over my 20+ years so I’m not usually shocked.
+But I wasn’t expecting it when Sean started out by saying, “I hate my wife, and I hate my life.”

-Typically, it takes a little while to get people to finally open up and tell me why they’ve really come to counseling.
-Often, it’s about something big, like “I’m having an affair” or “He drinks too much.”
+Typically, it takes a little while to get people to open up and tell me why they’ve really come to counseling.
+Often, it’s something like, “I’m having an affair” or “He drinks too much.”

 Sometimes I get, “We’re great, except for this one thing.”

-And once in a while it’s something really all-encompassing like, “I hate my wife, I hate my life.”
+And occasionally – as with Sean - it’s something all-encompassing like, “I hate my wife, I hate my life.”

 I told Sean,

-Sadly, Sean’s far from alone.
-When you’re unhappy with your romantic life, it can bleed into every other part of your life, leaving you unhappy with all of our life.
+When you’re unhappy with your romantic life, it can bleed into every other part of your life, leaving you feeling unhappy with your whole life.

-People can say, “I hate you” in the heat of the moment, but to feel that level of dislike for your partner persistently is a whole other thing.
+People can say, “I hate you,” in the heat of the moment, but to feel that level of dislike for your partner consistently is a whole other thing.

 So, hating your wife and hating your life is pretty overwhelming.

-It creates a horrible negative feedback loop between thoughts about hating her and feelings of hate – one feeding and whipping up the other in increasing intensity.
+As this negative feedback loop persists you can go back and forth between thoughts about hating her and feelings of hate – one feeding and whipping up the other in increasing intensity.

-Comparing your wife to others you know, and your marriage to other marriages is common.
+Comparing your wife to other wives, and your marriage to other marriages is common.

 I’m married for 21 years, got 3 beautiful kids, nice home and well off.
 My wife has never been happy, can never find a nice or positive thing to say.
 She does not work, she takes my daughter to school, the two boys have cars now.
 She has called me everything bad and horrible under the sun, tears me to shreds verbally, and has hit me and kicked me for years until one day 4 years back I said if you do that again I will hit back and I did.
 She never hit me again.
 She does not have to do house work or anything as we have help in house and garden.
 She is meant to make me meals and that seldom happens and when it does its disgusting and overcooked.
 She just leaves dishes and food out after diner and the food spoils by morning.
 She is meant to keep the home and make it nice, she doesn't.
 I have this feeling of resentment and disdain for her as she is so f-ing lazy.
 My older son says he doesn't know how I take it.
 I love my family and don't want a divorce but fear I am starting to hate my wife because she is so lame, negative and abusive and just never grateful.
 I’ve stayed because I don't want to break my daughters heart and be away from her.” -Jerry

-Rather than change anything (there are other changes than just divorce), they suck it up (or stuff it away) and stay.
+Rather than change anything (there are options other than divorce), they suck it up (or stuff it away) and stay.

-Hating your life and hating your wife aren’t always linked, but they often are.
+Hating your life and hating your wife aren’t always linked.

 It’s possible to hate your wife, but still love your job, kids, or golf.